msquared-au/docker-tutorial/README.md

 ### Notes

-* There is no explicit configuration of the proxy instance here: the proxy instance finds the applications via the environment variable "VIRTUAL_HOST" specified on each instance
+* There is no explicit configuration of the proxy instance here: the proxy instance finds the applications via the environment variable `VIRTUAL_HOST` specified on each instance
 * There is a tool running in the proxy instance called "docker-gen" that monitors Docker for notifications of start-up and shut-down of other docker containers
 * docker-gen uses the information to update the configuration file inside the proxy container and notify nginx that it needs to update its configuration
-* When the proxy container starts up, docker-gen checks for any existing containers with the "VIRTUAL_HOST" environment variable, since otherwise it will have missed the start-up notification for containers that were launched before it
+* When the proxy container starts up, docker-gen checks for any existing containers with the `VIRTUAL_HOST` environment variable, since otherwise it will have missed the start-up notification for containers that were launched before it
 * The option `--env=TRUST_DOWNSTREAM_PROXY=false` is a security feature: